46 Minute(s)

 "Raising Resilient Kids" is designed for parents and caregivers of school-aged children (grades K-5/6), while "Raising Resilient Teens" is designed for parents and caregivers of tweens and teens.
 The total cost of the 7-week workshop is $160 and covers up to 2 parents/caregivers per household.
 If a parent/caregiver in another household would like to participate, they will need to register and pay separately; they will be mailed their own set of resources and materials.
 Email NWHResilienceproject@partners.org with any questions.

-Every school year, The Resilience Project hosts an annual summit for school personnel and community partners to learn from one another about specific school innovations, best practices and future directions.
+Every school year, The Resilience Project hosts a professional development conference for school personnel and community partners to learn from leading experts in the fields of mental health, education, and child and adolescent development and collaborate with colleagues about specific school innovations, best practices and future directions.
 Continuing Education credits are offered for some professions and are announced at the time of registration.
-Learn more about our 7th summit

 Good mental health is not just the absence of illness, but instead the presence of well-being.
 Resilience – the ability to cope and adapt in the setting of adversity – is one measure of mental health.
 Every individual has a capacity for resilience, but it needs nurturing and cultivation through childhood, and into adulthood.
 Parents, peers and other caring adults play vital roles in helping to cultivate resilience in children and adolescents.